RoCourseNet: Distributionally Robust Training of a Prediction Aware Recourse Model: RoCourseNet: End-to-End Robust Recourse Generation

-\textbf{Virtual Data Shift (VDS) Algorithm.} Unfortunately, solving the bi-level optimization problem in Eq.~\ref{eq:bi-level} is computationally intractable due to its nested structure.
-To approximate this bi-level problem, we devise the \emph{Virtual Data Shift (VDS)} algorithm (shown in Algorithm~\ref{alg:metashift}), a gradient based algorithm with an unrolling optimization pipeline.
-At a high level, VDS iteratively approximates the inner problem via unrolling $K$-steps of gradient descent for each outer optimization step.
-Similar unrolling optimization pipelines are commonly adopted in many ML problems with a bi-level formulation~\citep{shaban2019truncated, gu2022min} (e.g., meta-learning~\citep{finn2017model}, hyperparameter search~\citep{maclaurin2015gradient}, and poisoning attack~\citep{huang2020metapoison}).
+\textbf{Virtual Data Shift (VDS).} Unfortunately, solving Eq.~\ref{eq:bi-level} is computationally intractable due to its nested structure.
+To approximate this bi-level problem, we devise \emph{Virtual Data Shift (VDS)} (Algorithm~\ref{alg:metashift}), a gradient-based algorithm with an unrolling optimization pipeline.
+At a high level, VDS iteratively approximates the inner problem by unrolling $K$-steps of gradient descent for each outer optimization step.
+Similar unrolling pipelines are adopted in many ML problems with a bi-level formulation~\citep{shaban2019truncated, gu2022min}, e.g., meta-learning~\citep{finn2017model}, hyperparameter search~\citep{maclaurin2015gradient}, and poisoning attacks~\citep{huang2020metapoison}.